anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.5"></a>
 ## 3.5.
 Cloud Topology

-A telco cloud will typically be deployed in multiple locations (“sites”) of varying size and capabilities (HVAC, for example); or looking at this in the context of OpenStack, multiple clouds (i.e. OpenStack end-points) will be deployed and they all contain isolated resources that do not rely on each other, by design.
+A telco cloud will typically be deployed in multiple locations (“sites”) of varying size and capabilities (HVAC, for example); or looking at this in the context of OpenStack, multiple clouds (i.e. OpenStack end-points) will be deployed that do not rely on each other, by design; each cloud consists of a set of resources isolated form resources of the other clouds.
 The application layer must span such end-points in order to provide the required service SLA.
 Irrespective of the nature of the deployment characteristics (e.g. number of racks, number of hosts, etc.), the intent of the architecture would be to allow VNFs to be deployed in these sites without major changes.

 Some examples of such topologies include:
-- Large data center capable of hosting potentially thousands of servers and the networking to support them
+- Large data centre capable of hosting potentially thousands of servers and the networking to support them
-- Intermediate data center (such as a central office) capable of hosting up to a hundred servers
+- Intermediate data centre (such as a central office) capable of hosting up to a hundred servers
 - Edge (not customer premise) capable of hosting ten to fifty servers

 In order to provide the expected availability for any given service, a number of different OpenStack deployment topologies can be considered.
 This section explores the main options and highlights the characteristics of each.
 Ultimately the decision rests with the operator to achieve specific availability target taking into account use case, data centre capabilities, economics and risks.

 Availability of any single OpenStack cloud is dependent on a number of factors including:
 -	environmental – dual connected power and PDUs, redundant cooling, rack distribution etc.
 -	resilient network fabric – ToR (leaf), spine, overlay networking, underlay networking etc.  It is assumed that all network components are designed to be fault tolerant and all OpenStack controllers, computes and storage are dual-homed to alternate leaf switches.
 -	controller nodes setup in-line with the vendor recommendation (e.g. min 3 physical nodes)
 -	network nodes (where applicable)
 - backend storage nodes setup for highly availablility based on quorum (aligned with vendor implementation)